10 October 2017

 The charity is also encouraging staff to raise funds during the week by having a bake sale, wearing green for the day or doing a sponsored walk or cycle.

 Sian Day, Fundraising Manager for City of Trees comments; “Go Green week is all about encouraging people to be more aware of their environmental footprint as well as fundraising for a greener Greater Manchester.
 We want to see more trees to help create healthier, happier and more resilient communities.”

-“City of Trees spends around £1m each year connecting people to nature by planting trees and managing woodland and we rely on donations to make this happen."
+She explains; “City of Trees spends around £1m each year connecting people to nature by planting trees and managing woodland and we rely on donations to make this happen.

-She adds; “We know that people love trees but not everyone can help plant them, so by raising funds for City of Trees you’re not only going green in the office but helping Greater Manchester to go green – supporting our work planting more trees across the region.
-We hope lots of people get behind this campaign for a greener Greater Manchester!”
+“We know that people love trees but not everyone can help plant them, so by raising funds for City of Trees you’re not only going green in the office but helping Greater Manchester to go green – supporting our work planting more trees across the region.”

 Led by The Tree Council, National Tree Week takes place 25th November – 3rd December, and inspires thousands of people across Britain to join forces and plant over a million trees during the UK’s largest tree festival.